 Migrating Wordpress to a Load Balanced Ghost Docker

-I am always stiving to be different and play with new technologies.
-So what is the next step?
-Well since Docker is the hot topic and I am keen to learn more so I decided to dive in head first.
+I am always striving to be different and play with new technologies.
+So, what is the next step?
+Well, since Docker is a hot topic and I am keen to learn more, I decided to dive in head first.

-This site BrianChrister.io is hosted with Digital Ocean on an Ubuntu droplet with NGINX and Wordpress on top.
-Nothing quite out of the ordinary besides making it a multi-site Wordpress with NGINX.
+This site, BrianChrister.io, is hosted with Digital Ocean on an Ubuntu droplet with NGINX and WordPress on top.
+There is nothing quite out of the ordinary besides making it a multi-site WordPress with NGINX.

 The Mission

-Build a [Docker](http://docker.com) based system that is load balanced behind a NGINX Proxy.
-Instead of migrating Wordpress into Docker containeres I decided to also switch to [Ghost CMS](https://github.com/tryghost/Ghost) as it is running Node.js and it seemed like a very interesting project.
+Build a Docker based system that is load balanced behind an NGINX Proxy.
+Instead of migrating WordPress into Docker containers, I decided to also switch to Ghost which utilizes Node.js, and it seemed like a very interesting project.

 Getting from A --> B

-So first we need to lay down the ground work.
-The great thing about Docker is the amount of pre-configured images available.
-Simply install them and BAM!
+So, first, we need to lay down the groundwork.
+The great thing about Docker is the number of pre-configured images available.
+Simply install them, and BAM!
 You're running.

 1. I'm using Digital Ocean so I spun up a new Droplet with Docker already installed.
 So easy!
 If you don't have Digital Ocean which you should then RTFM